All Episodes

 Yeah.

-And had do you have a pretty good idea how many people that you think you still need to get in and rescue?
+And do you have a pretty good idea how many people that you think you still need to get in and rescue?

 You know, that's such a hard number to put on because the distress calls are coming in from all over the city and they're coming in by the hundreds and the thousands.

-I it's it's definitely in the thousands.
+It's definitely in the thousands.

-No not enough people have been pulled out yet.
+Nope, not enough people have been pulled out yet.

 One of the things that some of the people that need rescuing have been having trouble is with communications.

-So if you're if you're if you can hear this right now and you have cell phone reception, you need to download an app called Zello, that's D E L L O, and you need to look up the Texas Navy Channel or the Cajun Navy Channel, and you can dispatch your distress call and you need to give as much information as possible, address, phone number, location, how many people are there, and what kind of medical needs you have.
+So if you can hear this right now and you have cell phone reception, you need to download an app called Zello, that's Z-E-L-L-O, and you need to look up the Texas Navy channel or the Cajun Navy channel, and you can dispatch your distress call.

-Now basically you're running 24-7 around the clock to get people, right?
+Now, basically, you're running 24-7 around the clock to get people, right?

-I want to play uh one of the Cajun Navy members was met with gunfire by one of the apparent looters.
+I want to play one of the Cajun Navy members was met with gunfire by one of the apparent looters.

-Now you always have a few people that always try to take advantage in a situation like this.
+Now, you always have a few people that always try to take advantage in a situation like this.

-Um not exactly sure which boat it was or who it was or what group it was.
+Not exactly sure which boat it was or who it was or what group it was.

-It came over Zello and it was looters that are out there, they're not wanting our boats around them because of course they're looting.
+They're not wanting our boats around them because, of course, they're looting.

 So no one got injured.